GAC Historical Walking Tours are back! 2024 tours are running May through to October

 Residents and visitors can learn about Guelph’s history while taking in the beautiful architectural and natural features of the city through six different Historical Walking Tours.
 GAC has been promoting the cultural heritage of Guelph through these tours for more than 30 years.

-Thank you to all of our tour participants and guides for a wonderful season!
+Thank you to all of our tour volunteer tour guides for making these beloved tours possible!

-Please note: Tours are 60 – 90 minutes.
+Please note: Tours are 60 – 90 minutes and all begin at 10am.
 Participants are required to register and pre-pay.
 Guides will not handle cash.
 Tours with less than two registrations by the Friday prior to the tour at 4 pm will be cancelled.
 Masking is optional but attendees are encouraged to physically distance.

 This tour encircles the original Market Square area of almost twenty-four acres laid out by John Galt in 1827.
 Serving as the focal point for Guelph’s early social and business life, the area also contains the sites of many of Guelph’s first buildings.